 Prevention and Treatment Strategies for Achilles Injury - Part 1

-Achilles injuries are commonly associated with sports that require a lot of running, jumping and change of direction.
+Achilles injuries are associated with sports that require a lot of running, jumping, and change of direction.
 Excessive twisting or turning of the ankle and foot can result in a rupture or strain.
-The sports that are most susceptible to Achilles injury include running, walking, cycling, football, basketball and tennis.
+The sports that are most susceptible to Achilles injury include running, walking, cycling, football, basketball, and tennis.

-The Achilles tendon is the strongest tendon of the body, and able to withstand a 1000 pound force without tearing.
+The Achilles tendon is the strongest tendon of the body and can withstand a 1000-pound force without tearing.
 Despite this, the Achilles ruptures more frequently than any other tendon because of the tremendous pressures placed on it during competitive sports.

-There are two main types of injuries that affect the Achilles tendon; Achilles Tendonitis and Achilles Tendon Rupture.
+Two main types of injuries affect the Achilles tendon; Achilles Tendonitis and Achilles Tendon Rupture.

-Achilles Tendonitis is simply an inflammation of the tendon, and in most cases is caused by excessive training over an extended period of time.
+Achilles Tendonitis is an inflammation of the tendon, and in most cases is caused by excessive training over an extended period.

 Achilles Tendon Rupture, on the other hand, is a tear (or complete snapping) of the tendon, and usually occurs as the result of a sudden or unexpected force.
 In the case of a complete rupture, the only treatment available is to place the lower leg in a plaster cast for 6 to 8 weeks, or surgery.
 As both of these treatments are beyond the scope of this newsletter, we'll be focusing the rest of this article on Achilles Tendonitis.